-The main finding of Figure 7 is that the styles form clusters without overlap: although the principal component analysis is not a clustering algorithm and does not know what style was associated with what LTAS curve, it turns out to be able to draw a perfect linear division among the 36 performances.
+The main finding of Fig. 8 is that the styles form clusters without overlap: although the principal component analysis is not a clustering algorithm and does not know what style was associated with what LTAS curve, it turns out to be able to draw a perfect linear division among the 36 performances.
+It must be noted that, without singer normalization, this separability would not have occurred: if the 36 recordings are regarded as stemming from 36 different singers, the three clouds in Fig. 8 will come to overlap considerably.
+Thus, the separability of the three styles in the present PCA experiment is a direct result of the experimenters' decision to investigate the three styles with the same 12 singers.